flynn-nrg/go-vfx/go-oiio/README.md

 ### Color Space Conversions with OpenColorIO

-The package supports automatic color space conversions using OpenColorIO (OCIO) integration:
+The package supports automatic color space conversions using OpenColorIO (OCIO) integration.

+**Requirements:**
+- OpenColorIO 2.x installed
+- Either use the built-in config (`export OCIO=ocio://default`) or set `OCIO` to your config file path

 #### Available Conversion Options